 Feature flags & progressive rollouts

-Feature flagging is here to the rescue!
-Once you notice the damage, you can disable the malfunctioning feature in seconds – without deploying any code – to avert the worst.
-Progressive rollouts prevent this situation from happening in the first place.
-DevOps can identify the problem earlier when the feature is still being served to a limited but larger number of users.
+This way, teams can identify any problems earlier when the feature is still being served to a limited number of users.
 Then they have the chance to react to this malfunction and avoid application downtime.

 Feature flags & experimentation